 Additionally, websites such as Craigslist and Pennlets are helpful in terms of finding local housing.

 2. Will we have access to UPenn resources, such as the library, dining halls, gym, etc.?

 – You will have an access to the library as a visitor if you show your ID at the counter.
 Some dining halls are open to public.

 3. Where is the TTCSP office in Philadelphia located?
 Is that the on-campus office?

-– The office is located on the first floor of Lauder-Fischer Hall on campus.
+– The office is located on the fourth floor of the Lauder Institute on campus.

 Address: 256 S. 37th Street, Philadelphia, PA 19104